telicent-oss/smart-caches-core/docs/data-security/design.md

 particular triple, this returns a `SecurityLabels<?>` from which the application can then store the corresponding byte sequence by accessing its `encoded()` method.

-### `Authorizer`
+### `DataAccessAuthorizer`

-The `Authorizer` allows an application to make access decisions based on the labels for data.
+The `DataAccessAuthorizer` allows an application to make access decisions based on the labels for data.
 This is intended to be scoped to the lifetime of a single user request so an instance is created by calling the `DataSecurityPlugin.prepareAuthorizer(RequestContext)` method passing in the request context.
-When preparing an authorizer an implementation *MAY* wish to preemptively convert the provided `UserInfo` into [user attributes](#user-attributes) in a form that works with its label evaluator.
+When preparing an DataAccessAuthorizer an implementation *MAY* wish to preemptively convert the provided `UserInfo` into [user attributes](#user-attributes) in a form that works with its label evaluator.

 Please see [Example Usage](#example-usage) for a practical usage example.
 As an implementation *MAY* see the same